sinastiller/battleship-game/README.md

 ## [User Experience](#user-experience)

-The Battleship is a game sloley designed for pleasuer and fun, a tactic and exciting game for you and old.
+The Battleship is a game solely designed for pleasure and fun, a tactic and exciting game for you and old.

 ### [User Stories](#user-story)

 As a first time visitor:
  * I would like to be asked for a username.
  * I would like to receive instructions about the game.
- * I would like to receive interaction from the machine troughout the game.
+ * I would like to receive interaction from the machine throughout the game.
  * I would like to place my ships and see where they're located on the grid.
  * I would like to see if I hit or missed a computer's ship.
- * I would like be be able to win the game against the computer.
+ * I would like be able to win the game against the computer.

  As a returning visitor:
   * I would like to compete with people on the score board.